MobileFlow: A Multimodal LLM For Mobile GUI Agent: Introduction

-In this paper, we propose MobileFlow, a novel multimodal Large Language Model (LLM) specifically designed for GUI Agents, standing out for its proficiency in managing applications that feature extensive Mandarin content, such as Alipay.
+Nevertheless, Multimodal agents using GPT-4v face issues with Mandarin text in GUIs, compounded by system API invocation, HTML parsing, and privacy concerns.
+GUIs' diverse elements challenge current agents, often using CLIP for pretraining on natural scenes(e.g., flickr30k (\cite{plummer2016flickr30kentitiescollectingregiontophrase})), insufficient for UI image text and layout extraction.
+VLMs' visual encoders are limited by fixed image resolutions, impacting performance in diverse "super-app" GUI scenarios.
+Thus, in this paper, we propose MobileFlow, a novel multi-modal Large Language Model (LLM) specifically designed for GUI Agents, standing out for its proficiency in managing applications that feature extensive Mandarin content, such as Alipay.
 A key component of MobileFlow is its hybrid visual encoder, which has been rigorously trained on a vast array of GUI pages.
 This extensive training enables MobileFlow to effectively extract and comprehend information across diverse GUI interfaces.
 By relying on a purely visual perception approach, MobileFlow's GUI agent eliminates the need to access system APIs to obtain page layout details.
 This approach not only streamlines the process but also mitigates the risk of privacy intrusion on user devices.

-Besides, MobileFlow excels at comprehensively understanding GUI page information, providing step-by-step assistance to users as they navigate through pages.
-It is also capable of performing information extraction and question-answering specific to GUIs.
-To further enhance the integration of visual and textual modalities, we have augmented the foundational LLM with a Mixture of Experts (MoE) and conducted specialized modality alignment training tailored for GUIs.
-During the supervised fine-tuning phase of user instructions, we have introduced a multimodal Chain of Thought (CoT) approach.
-This innovative method allows the model to articulate its reasoning and decision-making process for each step, which has led to a significant enhancement in overall accuracy.
-Ultimately, MobileFlow has demonstrated exceptional performance in real-world business scenarios and has been successfully implemented in practical applications.